nsmarinro/SignatureView/README.md

 Android library with OpenCV 3.4.3 which provides a signature view that obtain the signature of the user with the minimum bounding box.
 Signature is returned in bitmap.

 ## Improvements
 You are free for make any improvement.
-Please share your code improvements.
+Please share your code.

 ## Getting Started
 This Library was developed for minSdkVersion 21 and targetSdkVersion 28 (for now)